al2me6/pylox/readme.md

 `pylox` is licensed under the [GNU GPL, version 3](./LICENSE).

-Test suites and the Lox language are the work of [Robert Nystrom](https://github.com/munificent); they are distributed under their original licenses.
+Test files (found under the `test_suite` directory, with minor modifications) and the Lox language are the work of [Robert Nystrom](https://github.com/munificent); they are distributed under their original licenses.